 to obtain and pay for such goods and services as are necessary for carrying out the work of the Charity;

-to open and operate such bank and other accounts as the trustee consider necessary;
+to open and operate such bank and other accounts as the trustees consider necessary;

-to do all such other lawful things as are necessary for the achievement of the bject
+to do all such other lawful things as are necessary for the achievement of the Object.

 (18.2) No alteration of this constitution or any special resolution shall have retrospective effect to invalidate any prior act of the trustees.